A stock that deserves closer examination: PBF Energy Inc. (PBF)

-A share of PBF Energy Inc. (NYSE:PBF) closed at $36.52 per share on Monday, up from $35.16 day before.
-While PBF Energy Inc. has overperformed by 3.87%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, PBF rose by 166.18%, with highs and lows ranging from $44.12 to $10.58, whereas the simple moving average jumped by 38.15% in the last 200 days.
+The share price of PBF Energy Inc. (NYSE:PBF) fell to $39.06 per share on Friday from $39.89.
+While PBF Energy Inc. has underperformed by -2.08%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, PBF rose by 170.12%, with highs and lows ranging from $44.12 to $10.58, whereas the simple moving average jumped by 44.78% in the last 200 days.

 Sponsored